Sasuke Uchiha: In Part II

 After two-and-a-half years of training, Sasuke absorbs Orochimaru's power before he can possess his younger body.
 Following this, Sasuke forms Team Hebi to find Itachi.
 Itachi and Sasuke fight and Itachi dies at the climax of the battle from an illness after he cured Sasuke from Cursed Seal.
 Sasuke then meets Tobi, Itachi's superior, who reveals that Itachi killed the Uchiha clan under orders from the Leaf High Council member Danzo Shimura and spared Sasuke out of love rather than contempt.
-Sasuke rejoins Hebi — which he renames Taka — and declares his intention to destroy his former village in retribution.
+Sasuke rejoins Hebi – which he renames Taka – and declares his intention to destroy his former village in retribution.
 Due to his brother's death, Sasuke's Sharingan has evolved into a Mangekyo Sharingan (万華鏡写輪眼, Mangekyō Sharingan), giving him powerful new techniques.
-After he agrees to work temporarily for Tobi's terrorist organization, Akatsuki, Sasuke becomes a rouge ninja and criminal.
+After he agrees to work temporarily for Tobi's terrorist organization, Akatsuki, Sasuke becomes a rogue ninja and criminal.
 He kills Danzo, the now acting Hokage with Tobi's aid.
 Sasuke is confronted by his former Team 7 colleagues, and Naruto challenges him to a death match.